ReneRugaba/hello-movies/README.md

 > * You can fork my project or pull it. (main branch)
 > To execute it, you need `NodeJs` and `npm or yarn`
 > ---
-> First install node_modules
+> First install node_modules.
 > ```cli
 >   npm install
 >   or
 >   yarn install
 > ```
-> When folder node_modules are created, you can run this
+> When folder node_modules are created, you can run this.
 > ```cli
 > npm start
 > or